 How to Get an EIN Without an SSN (Non-Resident Guide)

-Three methods to get a US EIN without a Social Security Number — IRS fax, phone, or through a formation service.
-Step-by-step with current processing times.
+Three ways to get a US EIN without an SSN — IRS fax, phone, or formation service.
+Step-by-step with processing times.

 Some links on this page go to partners who compensate us.
 This does not affect our analysis or rankings.
 How we make money